Coryf65/freeze-dried-meats/README.md

 - Project Zomboid Game on [Steam here](https://store.steampowered.com/app/108600/Project_Zomboid/) or on the [Indie Stone](https://projectzomboid.com/blog/)
 - for code editing I use [VSCode](https://code.visualstudio.com/)
 - it has an awesome extension for Project Zomboid [PZ extension](https://marketplace.visualstudio.com/items?itemName=asledgehammer.zedscript-vscode) you can also search within VSCode extensions.
+- Image editor I use [GIMP](https://www.gimp.org/downloads/) feel free to use whatever you are comfortable with.
+Icons are 32x32 pixels

 ### System Locations